Advanced Desensitization Training Course

 What to Expect – Horses New to My Program

 Horses not previously in my program will receive everything listed above.
-However, if they need reinforcement in basic handling, tying, or groundwork, those areas will be prioritized before moving into the advanced desensitization portion.
+However, if they need reinforcement in basic handling, tying, or groundwork, those areas will be prioritized first before moving into the advanced desensitization portion.

 - Naturally spooky, nervous, or anxious